jpamata/jpamata.github.io/_posts/2017-12-12-my-internship-willis-towers-watson.md

 ---

 <p align="justify">Everything that I have learned from the first half of my internship, INTERN2 is merely just a solidification of those lessons. </p>
+<p align="justify">I would like to thank the following whom I had great exposure with:</p>